commerceguys/intl/README.md

 This would be accomplished by using the CurrencyRepository to get all default currencies and insert them into the database.
-The doctrine entity (or any similar data object) would then implement the CurrencyInterface so that the NumberFormatter can continue to work.
+The doctrine entity (or any similar data object) would then implement the CurrencyEntityInterface so that the NumberFormatter can continue to work.

 Related projects
 ----------------